 They didn’t particularly question my condition.
 How bad was the pain, how long I was feeling it, what were the symptoms.
 They straight away gave me a diagnosis.
 ‘It’s your sanghkaras leaving your body’.
 They say that your stock of sangkharas leaves your body through pain and apparently these were mine.
 I couldn’t believe it.
 I didn’t want to believe it.
 I am sure psychologists would say that any past traumas should be somehow relived or visualised in order for them to leave you forever.
 Right?
 This just didn’t make any sense.
 I mean, I didn’t even know which part of my life or past traumas my body was getting rid of, so how can I trust this?
 And even if this is true, how will I know when my mind is FINALLY purified?

-I had to choose whether I want to leave the course and go to the hospital or whether I want to stay.
+I had to choose whether I want to leave the course and go to the hospital or whether I wanted to stay.
 To be honest, the pain used to go away when I was meditating and if it came back I literally just ‘meditated it away’.
 I learnt to ignore it and not to think about the future.
 I started living in the moment.
 I decided to stay, even if that meant that I’m taking a risk of getting very very ill.

 It’s been over a week since I left the centre and the thing is, I still don’t know whether it was the best thing I’ve ever experienced or the most brainwashing I’ve ever come across.
 I left the course feeling very sceptical.
 I didn’t believe some bits of its philosophy.
 I probably still don’t.
 However, my infection cleared up pretty much as soon as I left the course and it felt like something has changed.
 I just couldn’t place my finger on it.